-The b3 Profitability score reflects SkandiaBanken's weaker-than-peer profitability with net income/tangible assets of 0.1% for first six months of 2019, a consequence of its relatively low-risk products, aggressive pricing strategy and low efficiency.
-We expect weak profitability to persist over the outlook period but recognise a gradually improving trend in efficiency.
-While the strategy to grow volumes by focusing on low margin mortgages to Skandia group customers will not necessarily help their net interest margins, the higher lending volumes will help their cost-efficiency by diluting the impact of the fixed costs.
+The b3 Profitability score reflects SkandiaBanken's weaker-than-peer recurring profitability, with net income/tangible assets of 0.15% for first nine months of 2019 - a consequence of its relatively low-risk products, aggressive pricing strategy and low efficiency.
+We expect weak profitability to persist over the outlook period but recognize a gradually improving trend in efficiency.
+While the strategy to grow volumes by focusing on low-margin mortgages to Skandia group customers will not necessarily help their net interest margins, the higher lending volumes will help the bank's cost efficiency by diluting the impact of the fixed costs.